 - Water: Caramel can be made with or without water (Dry vs. Wet Caramel).
 Dry caramel is made by simply heating sugar in a pot.
 The sugar turns into a liquid and then quickly darkens.
 This requires close attention because the sugar can burn easily.
 Wet caramel is made by dissolving the sugar in water and then bringing it to a boil.
 The water boils out and the sugar becomes thick and dark.
 The wet method cooks the sugar slower and more evenly.
 The slower cooking of using the wet method also allows more time for the flavors to develop and intensify.

-- Butter: Butter thickens the sauce and adds flavor and richness.
+- Unsalted butter: Butter thickens the sauce and adds flavor and richness.
+If all you have is salted butter adjust the added salt to taste.

 - Salt: For regular caramel sauce add half a teaspoon of salt, or add a full teaspoon to make a salted caramel sauce.
 Both are delicious!